 Quality education and care services engage with families to provide information about the wellbeing, learning and development of their child.
-Educational leaders support educators to recognise the benefits of quality education and care to both families and the service and to understand that learning outcomes are best achieved when educators work in partnerships with families.
-Services develop a communication plan in consultation with families to ensure that information for families is accessible, meaningful and useful.
+Educational leaders support educators to recognise the benefits of quality education and care to

-Educators verbally inform families of their child's participation and progress whenever possible, and share documentation about children's learning and development in ways that are accessible, understandable and meaningful for families.
+Educators verbally inform families of their child's participation and progress whenever possible, and share documentation about children's learning, development and wellbeing in ways that are accessible, understandable and meaningful for families.
 This enables families to understand their child's strengths, abilities and knowledge from the perspective of the service.
-Educators also share 'point-in-time' summaries about each child's progress towards the learning outcomes and engage families in the assessment process by seeking their input and feedback.
-Educators encourage families to share in decision-making about their child's further learning, development and wellbeing.
+Educators also share 'point-in-time' summaries about each child's progress towards the learning outcomes and engage families in the assessment process by actively seeking their input and feedback.
+Educators draw on families' knowledge and expertise and encourage them to share in decision-making about their child's further learning, development and wellbeing.